 I opened this article focusing on how trainees can connect the dots between a competency model and their daily behaviors.

-So let’s see in a few passages how to learn from SkillGym on this specific point.
+So let’s look at a few passages in order to learn about this point from SkillGym.
 Imagine that your competency map looks like this:

-You certainly want to learn why you scored low, for example, on the competency called “Active listening”.
+You certainly want to learn why you scored low, for example, on the competency called “Communicate efficiently”.

-The first thing to do is to look at which behaviors are connected to that specific competence.
-You can see this in the SkillGym Launcher, looking at the
+The first step is to look at which behaviors are connected to that specific competency.

 The next step is to open the Augmented Replay and look at the steps where those behaviors were associated with your sentences.